ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/struct.md

 ## ForceSpreadMembers {#forcespreadmembers}

 Creates a structure with a specified list of fields and applies to it the specified list of updates in the format (field name, field value).
 All types of fields in the resulting structure are the same and equal to the type of values in the update list with added Optional (unless they are optional already).
 If the field wasn't mentioned among the list of updated fields, it's returned as `NULL`.
 Among all updates for a field, the latest one is written.
-If the update list is optional or equal to `NULL`, the result has the same type.
+If the update list is Optional or `NULL`, the result has the same type.
 If the list of updates includes a field that is not in the list of expected fields, this edit is ignored.

 Arguments:

 1. List of tuples: field name, field value.
 2. A list of all possible field names in the structure.

-**Examples**
+**Examples:**

 ```yql

 SELECT
   ForceSpreadMembers([('a',1),('a',2),('c',100)],['a','b']); -- (a: 2, b: null)
 ```